 What is solar energy?

-Solar energy is an unlimited source of free energy that can be converted into electricity using a range of ever-improving techniques.
+Solar energy is a renewable source of energy that can be converted into electricity using a range of ever-improving techniques.
 Solar photovoltaic (PV) panels are currently the most widespread type of solar PV technology, however other types of solar PV are being developed that can be integrated into buildings, such as flexible PV and even PV paint.
-Have a look at the great work of Heliatek.

-That’s why companies like ENGIE are investing in solar energy, an inexhaustible energy source with low CO2 emissions which sustainably meets our emerging energy needs.
+That’s why companies like ENGIE are investing in solar energy, an inexhaustible energy source that sustainably meets our emerging energy needs.

 How does a solar panel work?

 Solar panels use sunlight to produce energy.
 Interestingly, they need the light, not the heat, and it’s common for panels to become less effective in extreme heat.

 Solar panels have a layer of silicon cells, a metal frame, glass casing, and wiring to allow current to flow from the silicon cells.
 Silicon is semi-conductive so it can absorb and convert sunlight into electricity.
 When light is absorbed by a silicon cell, it causes electrons to start moving, which initiates a flow of electric current.
 This is known as the “photovoltaic effect”.

 Pros Vs. Cons